surg0r/lamport/README.md

 The merkle tree class is returned entirely in data[0].merkle_obj allowing similar access to associated data (e.g. 'data[0].merkle_obj.root') for the following: .root, .base, .height, .num_leaves, .num_branches .tree, .auth_lists.
 But everything needed to perform a signature with proofs to the merkle root is found in the data[n] class object.

 Expect some computation time with larger merkle trees auth proofs.
 On a macbook pro: 4 signatures 0.003s, 32 s, 64 1.3s, 128 10.3s, 256 84.7s etc..

+To sign a message using data from above two functions:

+<b> sig = sign_mss(data, 'a message to sign', ots_key)</b>

+Creates a signature using the private key from specified ots_key number within the data list.

+To verify a signature:

+<b> verify_mss(sig, 'a message to sign', ots_key)</b>

+Returns True or False.

+To verify the merkle root can be computed using the public key and merkle path data:

+<b> verify_root(pub, merkle_root, merkle_path)

+Returns True or False.